teamshares/shoelace/docs/pages/components/radio.md

     as: :radio_buttons,
     label: "What would you like to do?",
     collection: [
-      // Use {} to keep additional attributes like 'description' and 'disabled'
-      // separate from the main label/value elements
       [
         "Issue shares",
+        "issue_shares",
-        { description: "Awards company shares to an employee" }, "issue_shares",
+        description: "Awards company shares to an employee", ],
-      ],
       [
         "Employee buyback",
+        "employee_buyback",
-        { description: "Buys back vested shares from departing employee owners" }, "employee_buyback",
+        description: "Buys back vested shares from departing employee owners", ],
-      ],
       [
         "Cancel a certificate",
-        {
+        "cancel_certificate",
         description: "Declares certificate to be null and void",
         disabled: true,
-        },
-        "cancel_certificate",
       ]
     ],
     wrapper_html: {